The Complete Icelandic Language Box

-This classic record from 1990 features cozy, jazzy compositions of famous icelandic pop and folk songs, played by Guðmundur Ingólfssons´trio and sung in Icelandic by the one and only Björk Guðmundsdóttir!
+This classic record from 1990 features cozy, jazzy compositions of famous icelandic pop and folk songs and some international classics, played by Guðmundur Ingólfssons´trio and sung in Icelandic mostly by the one and only Björk Guðmundsdóttir!
 This record remains her best selling record within Iceland although relatively unknown internationally.
 Highly recommended and a must-have for any Björk fan out there.
 A true collectors item!

 I'm enjoying the course books so far.
 They use practical examples e.g. the first lesson gives vocabulary for introducing yourself and your family, so you can immediately start learning useful sentences.
 The lessons gradually build up your vocabulary, moving through topics in a logical way, with plenty of practice - and the vocabulary is right there at the bottom of the page if you get stuck.
 The Grammar book complements the lessons well, allowing you to practice things like verb forms and noun endings - and of course, you're getting more practice with the vocabulary at the same time.
 Both books have a pronunciation guide at the front, so you can practice reading the dialogues out loud - and check how you sound compared to the audio material given online.
 I have only read the first story in the reader so far, but it was surprising how much I was already able to understand, even though I haven't completed the course books yet.
 This is encouraging.
 Some language readers can feel a bit daunting for beginners, but this one has been written at just the right level, which gives me a real sense that I'm making progress with the language, even though I've just started.
 Iceland in Icons is a lovely little book - practical, funny and helpful with learning some more useful vocabulary.
 The Bjork CD was surprisingly enjoyable - not the style of music that I normally listen to, but I really liked it.
 And obviously listening to Icelandic-language music will encourage me to keep learning more of the language.
 Finally, the mug arrived separately from the Language Box, but arrived safe and sound.
 The delivery estimate on the box said it might take 2-4 weeks - it actually arrived to the UK in about 5 days, and the mug arrived a few days after that, so very pleased with the shipping.
 Overall, really happy with the whole order - and I notice there's a second Language Box for when I get a bit more advanced :)